liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/detecting-unresolved-osgi-components.markdown

 ### ServiceProxyFactory

-@product@'s logs report unresolved Service Builder components too.
+@sharepoint@'s logs report unresolved Service Builder components too.
 For example,
-@product@ logs an error when a Service Proxy Factory can't create a new instance of a Service Builder based entity because a service component is unresolved.
+@sharepoint@ logs an error when a Service Proxy Factory can't create a new instance of a Service Builder based entity because a service component is unresolved.

 The following code demonstrates using a